About Our Camp

 - U.S. citizens, Permanent Residents, and international applicants are welcome to apply!

-- Thanks to the support of VSP (Vision Service Plan), there is no application Fee.
+- Thanks to the support of VSP (Vision Service Plan), there is no fee to attend Opto-Camp Summer 2024.

 How To Apply

-The application consists of the following: an online application, short answer questions, a letter of recommendation, and an official transcript from your primary institution, which must be in an unopened, signed sealed envelope and sent to the following address listed under Contact Us at the bottom of this page.
+Please see below for more information to help you prepare for when the application opens.
+The application consists of the following: an online application, short answer questions, a letter of recommendation, and a transcript sent to email@example.com from your primary institution (either an official or unofficial will be accepted).
 See below for details on the application parts.

 Recommender phone number